gotlougit/knowyourselfindia/README.md

 The backend will have two components: a crawler and a web server.

 The crawler will (as is evident) crawl Wikipedia for India-related pages.
-The output of the Wikipedia API will need to be processed to remove useless sections (for our purposes, anyway), like References, and those [edit]() URLs too.
-The links are all relative to Wikipedia as well, which is also something to be fixed.
+The output of the Wikipedia API is then processed to remove useless sections (for our purposes, anyway), like References, and those [edit]() URLs too.
+The links are all relative to Wikipedia as well, which is also something that gets fixed.

 The crawler just dumps its output to a text file for now, but it will eventually be stored in a database, which will allow easier querying and faster handling of huge amounts of pages.

 The web server (run using Flask) will then fetch a random page and display it to the user, along with some stylish CSS to jazz the page up!
+This is the least developed part of the website for now, as the output of the API needs to be processed completely.
+Many pages and sections will most likely be removed due to them being irrelevant.

 Not much processing will be done client-side for now.